 This serious allegation investigated by the FCA involves misrepresentations to investors re the sale of Green Belt land.
 The defendants ran a sophisticated operation to dupe investors and resulted in losses in excess of £6 million.

-Operation Haselmere – Investigation Stage
+Operation Haselmere – FCA Investigation

 An investigation conducted by the Financial Conduct Authority summarised as a “boiler room fraud” where unauthorised investment advice was offered and shares were sold at pre-initial Public Offerings.
 The said loss is around £4.5 million where a large number of shares sold were for public limited companies.
 The FCA allege that a number of front companies were used to disguise the true purpose of the business and to show that its operations were legitimate.